alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 specifically for attribution.

-The Open Researcher and Contributor Identifier (ORCID) is a scheme specifically aimed at academic authors.^[ORCID Initiative Website,
+The Open Researcher and Contributor Identifier (ORCID) is a scheme specifically aimed at academic authors.^[ORCID Website,
-URL: <http://about.orcid.org/>.]
-It has gained support from over 200 organisations, including major academic publishers.
-The underlying infrastructure is still being developed as of mid-2011, but the intention is to maintain a registry of IDs, each associated with a researcher profile and a list of publications to which that researcher has contributed.
-The registry will also allow the profile to be linked to identifiers and profiles from other schemes such as Thomson Reuters’ ResearcherID,^[ResearcherID Website, URL: <http://www.researcherid.com/>.
+URL: <http://orcid.org/>.]
+It has gained support from over 300 organisations, including major academic publishers, and been integrated into numerous research systems.
+Researchers can associate with their ORCID profiles a list of works to which they have contributed, as well as grants received and their educational and employment history.
+ORCID profiles can also be linked to identifiers and profiles from other schemes such as Thomson Reuters’ ResearcherID,^[ResearcherID Website, URL: <http://www.researcherid.com/>.
 ] Scopus,^[Scopus Website, URL: <http://www.scopus.com/>.]
 Scholar
 Universe,^[Scholar Universe, URL: <http://www.scholaruniverse.com/>.] and
 RePEc.^[RePEc Author Service Website, URL: <http://authors.repec.org/>.]

-The International Standard Name Identifier (ISNI) scheme is a draft ISO standard for registering ‘Public Identities’: people, pseudonyms, personas and legal entities involved in the creation or distribution of intellectual property [@iso27729].
+The International Standard Name Identifier (ISNI) scheme is an ISO standard for registering ‘Public Identities’: people, pseudonyms, personas and legal entities involved in the creation or distribution of intellectual property [@iso27729].
 It is thus a broader scheme than